 Perfecting your EMS screencasts

-Screencasting has many potential applications for EMS educators and training officers to discuss new or updated protocols, proper use of scheduling and ePCR software, or how to interact with other Web-based content.
-Since most free screencasting tools limit the length of a screencast recording, follow these tips for creating screencasts that are interesting and effective.
+Screencasting has many potential applications for EMS educators and training officers to discuss new or updated protocols, proper use of scheduling and ePCR software, or how to interact with other web-based content.
+Since most free screencasting tools limit the length of a screencast recording, follow these tips for creating screencasts that are interesting and effective for EMS personnel and students.

 1. Cover just one idea per screencast.